 You can visit the Earth 911 website to find recycling centers and programs in your local community.
-Simply input your zip code, city and state or mailing address and specify the material you wish to recycle.
+Simply input your zip code and specify the material you wish to recycle.
 The website will return a listing of facilities and the materials they accept.
 To be safe, you can contact the facility directly to ensure that the materials you plan to recycle are acceptable.

 What else should I know about recycling?